openwisp/openwisp-docs/user/django-settings.rst

             },
         }

-This allows for great flexibility in configuring and extending OpenWISP, because additional custom modules can be added and configured too.
+This allows for great flexibility in configuring and extending OpenWISP: the possibility of running python code in the settings allows for limitless adaptation and customization.

 Editing Settings with Docker-OpenWISP
 -------------------------------------